-The Australian Government is funding the establishment of three new Medicare Urgent Care Clinics in Tasmania as part of a national program.
+The Australian Government has funded the establishment of three new Medicare Urgent Care Clinics in Tasmania as part of a national program.

-Funding is being provided through Primary Health Tasmania, who is leading a commissioning process to establish these services in Burnie, Kingston and Sorell.
+Funding has been provided through Primary Health Tasmania, who has led a commissioning process to establish these services in Burnie, Kingston and Sorell.
+Clinic details are avalable on Our Services Portal.

 What are Medicare Urgent Care Clinics?